laurenbsst/laurenbsst/README.md

 ``python``, ``javascript``, ``java``, ``html``, ``css``, ``react native``

 You can reach me on [LinkedIn](https://www.linkedin.com/in/lauren-bassett-4310921b0/) or via [email](mailto:laurenb252@outlook.com)!

+You can also check out my website [here.](https://www.laurenbsst.github.io/portfolio)
 <!---
 laurenbsst/laurenbsst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.